FAQs on Tickets

 Can I view the tickets I follow?

-How to star a ticket list view?
+How do I star a ticket list view?

 To star a view, follow the steps mentioned below: